Nguom Bang Cave: Driving the Provincial Road 207 Through a Natural Tunnel

-Động Ngườm Bang is a natural cave located in Cao Bằng province, Vietnam.
-It’s one of the few roads in the world that runs through a cave.
+Động Ngườm Bang is a natural limestone cave located in Cao Bằng province, in the Northeast region of Vietnam.
+It is one of the few roads in the world that runs through a cave.

-Where is Nguom Bang Cave?
+Where is Nguom Bang Cave located?

 When was the road through Nguom Bang Cave built?

-How long is Nguom Bang Cave?
+How long is the Nguom Bang Cave tunnel?

 Is the road through Nguom Bang Cave paved?